getodk/docs/odkx-src/odk-2-sync-protocol.rst

     /**
      * OdkTables metadata column.
      *
-     * The ODK Survey form that
+     * The ODK-X Survey form that
      * was used when revising this
      * row.
      *